 Video: Ankle Sprain Taping Technique

 We recommend the use of Rocktape kinesiology tape as it holds up well and almost never irritates the skin.
-Follow the instructions in the rocktapevideo for proper application of rocktape for ankle sprains.
+Follow the instructions in the video for proper application of rocktape for ankle sprains.

 In addition to bracing and taping, other follow-up therapy to prevent recurring ankle injuries include: